+Anton won the 2020 Prix de West Purchase Award for his painting Makeshift Ambulance.
 In 2009, Anton won both the Prix de West Robert Lougheed Memorial Award and the Express Ranches Great American Cowboy Award.
-He captured the Express Ranches award again in 2011.
-He was the winner of the 2012 Autry Museum Masters of the American West Purchase Award.
-Anton’s painting Campers or Cow Thieves won the 2015 Spirit of the West Award from the 2015 Masters of the American West Show at the Autry National Center.
+He captured the Express Ranches award again in 2011 and 2018.
+He was also the winner of the 2012 Autry Museum Masters of the American West Purchase Award.
+Anton’s painting Campers or Cow Thieves won the 2015 Spirit of the West Award from the Autryʼs Masters of the American West Show.